 Lexus LS 500h review

-The luxurious Lexus LS 500h is the only luxury hybrid saloon on the market right now.
-However, new hybrid or plug-in hybrid versions of the Mercedes S-Class and Audi A8 have joined the market and the Lexus is very close in price to the all-electric Tesla Model S.
+The Lexus LS 500h used to be the only luxury hybrid saloon on the market.
+However, new plug-in hybrid versions of the Mercedes S-Class and Audi A8 are now available and the Lexus is very close in price to the all-electric Tesla Model S.

-The LS 500h is a relatively rare sight on Britain's roads; its maker doesn't expect to sell more than 100 a year in Britain If you do see one, though, you'll recognise it instantly.
-Its curvaceous outline looks more hatchback than saloon and, though its huge, angular front grille and aggressive z-shaped headlights rather polarise opinion, there's no dispute that it makes a statement.
+The LS 500h is a relatively rare sight on Britain's roads; its maker doesn't expect to sell more than 100 a year here.
+If you do see one, though, you'll recognise it instantly.
+Its curvaceous outline looks more hatchback than saloon and, although its huge, angular front grille and aggressive z-shaped headlights rather polarise opinion, there's no dispute that it makes a statement.

 That's a big part of what the LS 500h is about.
 Choosing one marks you as somebody who doesn't follow the crowd.
 Its unique style continues inside, too, where things are perhaps even more individual thanks to a wide, sculpted dashboard with high-quality metal inlays and a sleek layout that avoids being too heavy on buttons.

-If you're looking for standard equipment, though, you're looking in the right place.
+If you're looking for standard equipment, though, you're in the right place.
 There are three versions to choose from and they become increasingly opulent as you ascend the price list.
-Entry-level cars – named simply LS 500h – pack all the luxury features that buyers of this type of car expect.
-There's climate control, electrically adjusted leather seats with heating and ventilation, sat-nav, active cruise control and autonomous emergency braking.
+Entry-level cars – named simply LS – pack all the luxury features that buyers of this type of car expect.
+There's climate control, power-adjustable leather seats with heating and ventilation, sat nav, active cruise control and autonomous emergency braking.